-Bilberry has been developing a technology capable of detecting and spot spraying weeds in crops, known as Green on Green, for more than 3 years.
-Vetch in Lentils is a great application of our Green on Green market leading technology, showing promising results in minimising crop damage and herbicide expenses whilst maximising profit through sustainable practices.
+Bilberry has developed a solution capable of accurately and reliably detecting and spraying weeds in crops, otherwise known as Green on Green.
+This technology comes in the form of specifically designed applications which includes the Vetch in Lentil application.

+Vetch in Lentil is a great application of our Green on Green market leading technology, showing promising results in minimising crop damage and herbicide expenses whilst maximising profit through sustainable practices.